Kennedy Lashes Out at ‘Establishment’ Globe for Endorsing Opponent

 …

-But if you are one of the thousands of thousands of normal, working people in this Commonwealth, if you are Black or Brown, if you are an immigrant or a veteran, if you are sick or struggling or suffering — you know that business as usual isn’t working.
+But if you are one of the hundreds of thousands of normal, working people in this Commonwealth, if you are Black or Brown, if you are an immigrant or a veteran, if you are sick or struggling or suffering — you know that business as usual isn’t working.

 Aside from the advantage of his famous last name, Kennedy is also leading the Senate primary race in polls by an average of nine points, according to RealClearPolitics, although this average does not capture recent months as the latest public poll dates back to early May.
 Additionally, his lead has narrowed since he first announced his candidacy last September, and he would face a historic loss should his lead continue to falter as he would be the first in his family to lose a congressional race.